petros-katiforis/coding_club_sdl_engine/engine_and_web/README.md

 # Simple SDL Engine

+> WARNING: Audio is temporally disabled so that it can work in WSL.
+To
+> enable it back, just delete the `-D NO_AUDIO` option inside the
+> Makefile.

 ## Building for the Web

 The engine supports building for the web as well.
 Just execute the